-As with most things in life, there are never simple solutions to healing from celiac disease.
+As with most things in life, there are no simple solutions to healing from celiac disease.
 There’s no magic pill.
 There’s nothing to cut out of you.
 No invasive surgical procedures.
+No vaccines.

-(1) Take out the gluten.
+(1) Take out gluten.
 Add in anti-inflammatory foods

-So yes, remove the gluten, but don’t forget to to add in plenty of nutrient-dense foods like vegetables and fruits, seeds and nuts, healthy fats (fatty fish and avocado oils) and plenty of bioavailable proteins like eggs and lean organic meats.
+So yes, remove the gluten, but don’t forget to to add in plenty of nutrient-dense foods, including:

 (2) Rest your digestive system

-Another way to get nutrients your body needs without having to work hard is by drinking bone broths.
+Bone Broths: Another way to get nutrients your body needs without having to work hard is by drinking bone broths.
 Bone broths are loaded with essential vitamins, trace minerals, collagen (a protein that contains amino acids essential for strengthening your bone, connective tissue, and skin) among other benefits.
-You can learn more about the benefits of bone broth, and get my bone broth recipe, in this post.

 (3) Add key supplements

-I believe we can get most of the nutrition we need from food, but there are some supplements that most humans need to take to encourage and maintain good health.
+I believe we can get most of the nutrients we need from the food we eat, but there are some supplements that most humans need to encourage and maintain good health.

 Vitamin D: Most humans are Vitamin D deficient.
 I highly recommend taking a Vitamin D supplement.
-It will help with energy and ensure you get enough of this essential nutrient in your body to promote healing.
+It will help you restore your energy, promote healing, and strengthen your immune system.
 I highly recommend this brand.

-Vitamin B12: Most humans are also deficient in Vitamin B12, mainly because it’s found in organ meat.
-It’s great for improving energy and promoting good health.
-This is the one I use.
+Vitamin B12: Most humans are also deficient in Vitamin B12.
+B12 is great for improving energy and promoting good health.
+This is the Vitamin B12 supplement I use.

-Protandim reduces oxidative stress, which is the aging inside your body (think of an apple that begins to brown when exposed to air).
-Oxidative stress is responsible for disease and inflammation in our bodies, creating all sorts with free radicals.
-Protandim contains ingredients like milk thistle, bacopa, ashwagandha, green tea and turmeric, which, together gobble up all the free radicals in our body (I think of Pac-Man eating the pellets) and helps to calm oxidative stress and deter disease.
+Protandim contains ingredients like milk thistle, bacopa, ashwagandha, green tea and turmeric, which, together gobble up all the free radicals (think of Pac-Man eating the pellets) and helps to calm oxidative stress and deter disease.

 (4) Avoid packaged foods – follow a whole foods diet

-I learned the hard way that just because something is labeled “gluten-free,” it doesn’t mean it’s good for you, especially if you’ve just been diagnosed with celiac disease.
+I learned the hard way that just because something is labeled “gluten free,” it doesn’t mean it’s good for you.

-While some packaged gluten-free foods are made with clean, quality ingredients, more likely than not, if it comes in a box or bag and you found it at your commercial grocery store, it was made with cheap starchy substitutes (like rice, corn and soy) and it’s loaded with sugar to mask the taste.
+While some packaged gluten-free foods are made with clean, quality ingredients, more likely than not, if it comes in a box or bag and you found it on the shelves at your grocery store, it was made with cheap starchy substitutes (like rice, corn and soy) and it’s loaded with sugar to mask the lack of gluten.

 Celiac sufferers need to become label detectives to determine what exactly is in those so-called “healthy” gluten-free packaged foods.
-You may just find that while you’re removing the offending gluten, you are now assaulting your gut in a new way with added sugar, white flours, GMOs, artificial dyes and preservatives.
+You may just find that while you’re removing the offending gluten, you’re now assaulting your gut in a new way with added sugar, white flours and starches, GMOs, artificial dyes, and preservatives.